Fumohouse/Fumohouse/docs/src/design/core/@fumohouse-base.md

 # `@fumohouse/base`: Module system

-1. All of Fumohouse's/Fumofas' game code/tooling/assets should be organized into modules.
+1. All of Fumohouse's/Fumofas' game code/tooling/assets is organized into
+   modules.
 1. The module system is based on Godot's addon/plugin system.
 Each module is a Godot plugin and therefore must contain a `plugin.cfg`.
 1. By convention, a module's plugin script should be named `plugin.gd`.
 1. Modules should be named like `res://addons/@<scope>/<module_name>`.
-1. Module scopes should be dedicated to one person or group.
+1. Module scopes are dedicated to one person or group.
 Several scopes may be reserved by Fumohouse for first-party use.
    1. The `@fumohouse` scope is reserved for official Fumohouse modules.
    1. The `@assets` scope should be used for permissively-licensed asset collections.